 3 Pilates and Posture

 Modern day postures can lead to hunched shoulders and poor upper back mobility which can create muscular imbalances.
 A hunched posture will restrict upper back movements potentially causing shoulder, neck or lower back pain.
 Pilates helps to proactively support demanding job roles and bad postural habits by creating better muscular balances through symmetrical exercises.
 It will give your a greater sense of body awareness and be able to correct our posture to feel more naturally aligned.
-Reformer Pilates is beneficial as it gives you feedback on your right alignment so you can self correct.
+Reformer Pilates in London is beneficial as it gives you feedback on your right alignment so you can self correct.
 Furthermore with regular practice this will transfer into your everyday tasks to support your active lifestyles.
 Improving your alignment will help reduce aches and pains, improve your breathing mechanics and digestion.

 4 Improved Breathing and Circulation

 As we become more rounded with age, there will reduced upper back movement which will affect your rib mechanics and therefore your breathing capacity.
 Therefore it is important to improve your upper back mobility and rib mechanics through stretching and strengthening to offset the effects of ageing.
 By doing this you will increase the joints range of motion and strengthen your muscles involved with respiration.
 The added benefit will be more efficient breathing will lead to increased blood circulation and better digestion.
 Pilates encourages breathing from your lower ribs and diaphragm (as opposed to your upper ribs) to improve efficiency and optimise your respiratory system.